In Stock FDA-Compliant, Wear-Resistant Plastics for Food Processing Plastic Environments

 The most common use for PTFE is for parts used in seals, gaskets and steam valves that are used to handle caustic fluids.
 The durability of this plastic has made it popular for a variety of hydraulic fittings like these as well, especially seals used in steam and high temperature applications.
 The rating for continuous temperature is 500 degrees F, while maintaining physical properties.
 Virgin PTFE sheets and rods are also excellent materials for wear and slide machined parts found in pumps and manifolds, having a non-stick surface that won’t experience nearly as much wear and tear as other materials.

-Thermal Stability for Vehicle Engines
+PTFE Sheet For Thermal Stability In Vehicle Engines

 One of the major benefits of PTFE is its high thermal stability, which has made it popular for use in fuel hose linings, gaskets, seals, and other engine components.
 Its exceptionally long lifespan, high heat resistance and excellent water resistance makes PTFE an excellent choice for making parts such as wiper blades and other exterior components for vehicles.